Probiotics for Horses: Gut Health, Digestion, and Performance

 Why Gut Health Is a Key Performance Factor

-Horse performance is often discussed in terms of training, conditioning, and genetics, but digestive health is just as important.
-The ability to convert feed into usable energy, maintain hydration, and recover from exertion all depend on how well the digestive system is functioning.
+Horse performance is often discussed in terms of training and conditioning, but digestive health is equally important.
+The ability to convert feed into energy, maintain hydration, and recover from exertion all depend on how well the digestive system is functioning.

-Because the horse is a hindgut fermenter, microbial activity in the cecum and colon plays a central role in energy production.
-When this system is stable, performance tends to be more consistent.
-When it is disrupted, performance may become less predictable.
+Microbial activity in the cecum and colon plays a central role in energy production.
+When this system is stable, performance is more consistent.
+When it is disrupted, performance becomes less predictable.

 How Horses Generate Energy from Digestion

-This means that performance is not only about how much a horse eats, but how efficiently that feed is processed.
-If fermentation is inefficient, energy availability may be reduced, even when intake appears adequate.
+This means performance is not only about how much a horse eats, but how efficiently that feed is processed.
+If fermentation is inefficient, energy availability is reduced even when intake appears adequate.

 Feed Efficiency and Its Impact on Performance